himadri2324/Computer-IT-Fundamentals/Practical-05-Registry-Practice/README.md

 * Identify major Windows Registry hives.
 * Understand Registry keys, subkeys, and values.
 * Explore Registry structure safely without making modifications.
-* Review Registry backup and search functionality.
+* Review the Registry Export and Search functionality.
-* Understand Registry safety best practices.
+* Understand Registry safety and backup concepts.
 * Recognize the importance of the Registry in IT administration and cybersecurity.

 ---